devicefuture/atto/docs/fromedu.md

 ```

 Here, `%` tells atto to read the variable's value as a number, which is useful for mathematical operations.
 We use a variable called `sum` here to store the result of adding `a%` and `b%`, but you could just write `40 print "The sum is "; a%+b%` and it'll do the same thing!

+---

+You've finished our introductory guide!
+Now's a great time to move onto our next guide, where you get to draw shapes and patterns to the screen.

+If you've used Python before, then you may find our next course similar to learning Python's `turtle` feature!

+<a href="/courses/turtle.md" class="card">Drawing with the turtle 🢒</a>